youngsassanid/cybersecurity-log-analyzer/README.md

 * `brute_force_attempts.png`: Bar chart of top 10 IPs
 * `attack_report.txt`: Report with location, usernames, and timestamps
 * Email alert (optional): Sent if threshold is exceeded by an IP

----

-## 🌟 Star This Project

-If you found this useful, please give it a ⭐️ on GitHub!